doublerobotics/Basic-Control-SDK-iOS/README.md

 1. Copy the DoubleControlSDK.framework into your app's folder
 2. Add DoubleControlSDK.framework to your app
+3. Add the ExternalAccessory.framework to your app
-3. Add an entry in Info.plist for "Supported external accessory protocols" > Item 0 = com.doublerobotics.pancho
+4. Add an entry in Info.plist for "Supported external accessory protocols" > Item 0 = com.doublerobotics.pancho
-4. #import &lt;DoubleControlSDK/DoubleControlSDK.h&gt;
+5. #import &lt;DoubleControlSDK/DoubleControlSDK.h&gt;
-5. Add &lt;DRDoubleDelegate&gt;
+6. Add &lt;DRDoubleDelegate&gt;
-6. [DRDouble sharedDouble].delegate = self;
+7. [DRDouble sharedDouble].delegate = self;

 DRDouble
 ========